strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 ## What is OpenTelemetry?

 OpenTelemetry is an open source and vendor neutral project providing tools, APIs, and SDKs used to generate, collect and export telemetry data.
-It is part of the Cloud Native Computing Foundation and it is available across several languages.
+It is part of the [Cloud Native Computing Foundation](https://www.cncf.io/) and it is available across several languages.
 It is not just about tracing, as the OpenTelemetry project has support for metrics and logs as well.
 The Strimzi project support of OpenTelemetry is about tracing only.
 There are no actual plans to support OpenTelemetry metrics and logs at this time.

 OpenTracing support in Strimzi is strictly coupled with the Jaeger implementation, as it uses the Jaeger client underneath, but with OpenTelemetry we have a different approach.
 The tracer uses an exporter in order to export traces in a specific format to the backend system.
-While a Jaeger-based exporter is available to allow current users to continue using the Jaeger protocol, the OTLP (OpenTeLemetry Protocol) exporter is used by default and the OpenTelemetry community encourage its adoption.
+While a Jaeger-based exporter is available to allow current users to continue using the Jaeger protocol, the OTLP (OpenTeLemetry Protocol) exporter is used by default and the OpenTelemetry community encourages its adoption.
 You can also use Zipkin or develop your own exporter for a custom backend system.

 Using a specific exporter protocol means that the corresponding backend system has to support it.